hashesDAO/docs/tokenomics.md

 At the heart of the Hashes DAO is the Hashes NFT, which conforms to the ERC721 NFT standard and has several simulatenous roles and functions within the organisation.

 To begin with, the Hashes DAO utilizes a unique mechanism for minting its NFTs.
 Each NFT has an associated hash (hence the name!) and is minted using a specific phrase or message that is provided when minting.
-In practive this means that the hash associated with each NFT is deterministically generated when minting occurs.
+In practice this means that the hash associated with each NFT is deterministically generated when minting occurs.
 Specifically, users can mint a Hashes NFT by providing a phrase of their choice that is then hashed along with a monotonically increasing nonce (tokenId) and the minter's Ethereum address using the Keccak-256 hash function.
 This results in generating a unique 32-byte hash value for the token.

 ### Types and Functions